 Our Open-Air Museum has much to view.
 The museum area’s trail is approximately 800-metres-long and in the shape of a reindeer herder’s lasso.
 Along the trail visitors can view around 50 buildings and structures, which are grouped by their cultural area and their intended use.
-The displays tell about the cultural heritage, architectural heritage and livelihoods of Finland’s three Sámi cultures.
+The displays tell about the cultural heritage, built heritage and livelihoods of the three Sámi cultures in Finland.

 The Open-Air Museum’s trail is accessible by wheelchair and with a pram in summer and autumn.
 The area is protected under the Antiquities Act.
-Visitors should only walk along marked and sheltered trails.
+To avoid erosion of the delicate surroundings, please stay on the marked, gravelled trails.

 Read more about the Open-Air Museum and its exhibition or book a guided tour.